 Hypoglycemia is a condition in which there is a shortage of sugar in the blood.
 It occurs when blood sugar levels drop below the normal levels.
 It is also referred to as insulin reaction or insulin shock.
-We can thus infer that insulin has a major role to play in the cause and management of this condition.

 When the body senses that the blood sugar levels is getting lower than the threshold it needs to maintain life and health, it sees this situation as an emergency.
-As a result, it releases the hormone adrenaline(aka epinephrine).
-Adrenaline then causes responses such as:

 - Hunger;